JoshuaSMoore/JoshuaSMoore/README.md

 I have always thrived being around technology and have had a very strong love for working through problems to have a better understanding of the how and why behind why the scenes.

-I have years of management experience and as well as tech support which I think will make me a valuble resource to any team.
+I have years of management experience as well as tech support which I think will make me a valuble resource to any team.
 I am driven, motivated, and ready for what is to come.